scalawithcats/scala-with-cats/src/raw/monad-transformers/index.md

 <div class="callout callout-warning">
 *The complexity of imports*

-Notice the imports in the code samples above, which hint at how everything is bolting together.
+Note the imports in the code samples above---they hint at how everything bolts together.

-In the code sample where we define `results`, we import [`cats.syntax.applicative`][cats.syntax.applicative] to get the `pure` syntax. `pure` requires an implicit parameter of type `Applicative[ListOption]`.
+We import [`cats.syntax.applicative`][cats.syntax.applicative] to get the `pure` syntax. `pure` requires an implicit parameter of type `Applicative[ListOption]`.
 We haven't met `Applicatives` yet, but all `Monads` are also `Applicatives` so we can ignore that difference for now.

 We need an `Applicative[ListOption]` to call `pure`.
 We have [`cats.data.OptionT`][cats.data.OptionT] in scope, which provides the implicits for for `OptionT`.
 However, in order to generate our `Applicative[ListOption]`, the implicits for `OptionT` also require an `Applicative` for `List`.
 Hence the additional import from [`cats.std.list`][cats.std.list].

-In the second code sample notice we're not importing [`cats.syntax.functor`][cats.syntax.functor] or [`cats.syntax.flatMap`][cats.syntax.flatMap].
+Notice we're not importing [`cats.syntax.functor`][cats.syntax.functor] or [`cats.syntax.flatMap`][cats.syntax.flatMap].
 This is because `OptionT` is a concrete data type with its own explicit `map` and `flatMap` methods.
-It wouldn't have hurt to import the syntax---the compiler would have simply ignored it in favour of the explicit methods.
+It wouldn't hurt to import the syntax---the compiler will simply ignore it in favour of the explicit methods.

-Once again, remember that we're subjecting ourselves to this shenanigans because we're stubbornly refusing to import our implicits from [`cats.implicits`][cats.implicits].
+Remember that we're subjecting ourselves to this shenanigans because we're stubbornly refusing to import our implicits from [`cats.implicits`][cats.implicits].
 If we did that, everything would just work.
 </div>

 ## Monad Transformers in Cats

-Monad transformers are a little different to the other abstractions we've seen---they don't have their own type class in Cats.
-We normally only use monad transformers to build monads, which we use via the `Monad` type class.
+Monad transformers are a little different to the other abstractions we've seen---they don't have their own type class.
+We use monad transformers to build monads, which we then use via the `Monad` type class.
 Thus the main points of interest when using monad transformers are:

 - the available transformer classes;
 - building stacks of monads using transformers;